rodrigotamura/go-stack-2019/module03/react_native_project/README.md

 The limitation for AsyncStorage is the memmory space of device.

+# Navigating by routes

+As ReactJS (web) we do not have a Link Component to implement navigation between pages.

+Every navigation are implemented by JS comming from a function of page component included in `createAppContainer`, as a property.

+If you run within one page component, like Main Component, the command `console.tron.log(this.props)`, you will see `navigation` property there with a set of methods.

+The important method for now is `props.navigation.navigate()`.
+Let's implement it in [Main Component](./src/pages/Main/index.js), within method `handleNavigate()`.

+# Validating parameters passed between components

+Similar to ReactJS, let's install `$ yarn add prop-types`.

+We only validate whatever we really need inside a component.

 # Issues

 If you are a Ubuntu user, and when you are trying to test your RN code and return this error: